 Otterbein is committed to standing as a college of opportunity.
 This commitment to opportunity started with its founding in 1847 as one of the nation’s first universities to welcome women and persons of color to its model community of teachers and learners.
-Named for Philip William Otterbein, a founder of the United Brethren Church.
+Named for Philip William Otterbein, a founder of the Church of the United Brethren in Christ.
 Shaped by its historic relationship with the Church, a set of deeply rooted values still guide this model community of leaders and learners.
 Otterbein has set the pace by providing an educational experience that is progressive, innovative and inclusive.

 Otterbein is believed to be one of the first colleges in the country founded as a coeducational institution enabling women to follow the same course of study as their male counterparts.
 The first graduating class consisted of two women, Sarah Miller and Mary Katherine Winter.